psulewski/genXam/README.md

-# genXam:
+# genXam
-## lightweight multiple choice exam generator
+## Your lightweight multiple choice exam generator

 This repository contains a Python script that generates PDF exams from a JSON file containing questions and options.
 The purpose of this project is to simplify the creation of customizable exams that can be printed or shared electronically.